pycurl/pycurl/doc/thread-safety.rst

 * Accessing the same PycURL object from different threads is OK when this object is not involved in active transfers, as Python internally has a Global Interpreter Lock and only one operating system thread can be executing Python code at a time.
+On free-threaded CPython, the GIL is no longer present; the same rules apply, but the caller must serialise concurrent access to a shared PycURL object explicitly.

 * Accessing a PycURL object that is involved in an active transfer from Python code *inside a libcurl callback for the PycURL object in question*